hpsaturn/ESPNowCam/README.md

 The ESPNowCam library is a simple and direct video or data streamer designed for popular ESP32 devices, utilizing the ESPNow protocol.
 No need for IPs, routers, or credentials—keeping it straightforward and hassle-free! :D

+>[!TIP]
-**This library is for general purpose**, as it accepts pointers to various types of data, including buffers, strings, images, or any byte-formatted content.
+>**This library is for general purpose**, as it accepts pointers to various types of data, including buffers, strings, images, or any byte-formatted content.
 This flexibility enables transmission of larger packages across different scenarios, not limited to cameras alone.
 For instance, a buffer of 4000 bytes takes approximately 1/9 of a second to transmit, resulting in a frame rate of around 9FPS.

 <table>
   <tr>